vsuriya93/personal-blog/_posts/2019-04-14-introduction-to-statistical-learning.md

 In this post, we briefly discuss Statistical Learning, learning tasks, supervised and unsupervised learning and examples/use cases for each of them.

-This is meant to be a very general post, and will go more deeper into concepts, derivations and math of the things in the coming post.
+This is meant to be a very general post, and will go more deeper into concepts, derivations and math of the things in the coming posts.
 Stay tuned!

 _Cheers,
 Suriya_